• Skip to primary navigation

 • One of the reasons I really love these muffins is because they don't taste healthy.
 The cinnamon flavor in these muffins adds another layer of flavor.

 • These paleo pear muffins are super healthy.
-They are filled with the good stuff, like high protein almond flour, and flaxseed meal.
+They are filled with the good stuff, like high-protein almond flour and flaxseed meal.

-• I used low glycemic coconut sugar as a sweetener.
+• I used low-glycemic coconut sugar as a sweetener.

 • Go ahead and have seconds with breakfast!
-These delicious muffins are no-guilt!
+These delicious muffins are no guilt!

 Ingredient Notes:

-• Almond flour - I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your muffins grainy.
+• Almond flourโ€”I highly suggest using almond flour instead of almond meal.
+Almond meal is coarser and will make your muffins grainy.
+I like to use Anthony’s Almond Flour.

 • Coconut flour - A little goes a long way because it absorbs so much liquid!